silentbicycle/wn/README.md

 To run wn, you need [Lua](http://lua.org).
 That's it.

-Think of wn as `make` for your to-do list, to automatically track what can be worked on *NOW* when switching between several ongoing projects.
+Think of wn as `make` for your to-do list.
+It automatically tracks what should be worked on next when switching between several ongoing projects.

-wn reads a text file listing tasks, then builds a dependency graph.
+wn reads a text file of tasks and dependencies, then prioritizes your to-do list according to the other tasks that would be doable upon completion.
-Tasks are scored by what depends on them, and how much completing them will contribute to getting their dependants unstuck.

 wn checks (in order) for a wn file given on the command line, a file called ".wn" in the current directory, then the $WN_FILE environment variable, then "~/.wn".
 The file should be structured like so:

     shoes socks find-shoes
-    @desc shoes Put on shoes   `(descriptions are optional)` socks
+    @desc shoes Put on shoes   (descriptions are optional) socks

 The first token on a line is a task name, any following are dependencies